kevindadi/ClangStaticAnalysis_Lib/README.md

 The trouble comes from the fact that SMT solvers do not like this one bit.
 It would be OK if we were to treat all variable storage as one big SMT array of bytes, and repeatedly store and load from it.
 Arbitrary byte accesses would be regular array access to memory.
 However, then we'd almost certainly have terrible solving performance (the SMT solver would have to explore state space in a fixed order).

-What ESBMC does instead is use the primitives that SMT provides (bitvectors, arrays, possibly floatbvs) as variables to store values.
+What GJC does instead is use the primitives that SMT provides (bitvectors, arrays, possibly floatbvs) as variables to store values.
 That means that whenever we have code like this:

 ```
  int foo, bar;
  char *baz = (nondet_bool()) ? (char*)&foo : (char *)&bar;
  unsigned int idx = nondet_uint();
- __ESBMC_assume(idx < sizeof(int));
+ __GJC_assume(idx < sizeof(int));
  baz += idx;
  *baz = 1;
 ```